Tisch Library Style Guide

 • Human

-• Write in plain language, with no jargon or formality, no slang or idioms.
+• Write in plain language, limit the use of jargon and formality, and avoid slang or idioms.

 • Write content that is welcoming and accessible to all audiences regardless of their demographics, cultural background, or disability status.